fend25/strg.js/README.md

 `expires`: Date, number or string, that can be used in `Date` constructor<br>
 `path`: string, path for cookie<br>
 `secure`: bool, secure flag for cookie<br>
-Also, all objects contains two additional fields:<br>
+Also, all objects contain two additional fields:<br>
-`s`: storage object or document.cookie, for example: `window.localStorage`<br>
+`s`: _Storage_ object or _document.cookie_, for example: `window.localStorage`<br>
 `type`: string, storage type, for example `'localStorage'`
 #### Examples
 ```javascript
 store.set('a', 1); // 1
 store.set('b', {c: [1, '2', {d: 3}]})); // {"c":[1,"2",{"d":3}]}
 store.getAll(); // {"a":1,"b":{"c":[1,"2",{"d":3}]}}

 store.set('c', 'some string'); // "some string"
 store.remove('b'); // undefined
 store.getAll(); // {"a":1,"c":"some string"}

 store.removeAll(); // undefined
 store.getAll(); // {}
 ```
 #### Tests
 `/test/test.html`
 Tests are made with simple and useful framework - [Angular Light](http://angularlight.org/).
-Even if you don't need this right now, just take a look - it worths it.
+Even if you don't need this right now, just take a look - it's worth it.
 Actually it is Angular in JS-way: no factories, services and so on.
 Just write less, do more, have fun and forget about jQuery with very simple and clear code.
 #### License
 MIT